Joyland (film): Plot

 In inner-city Lahore, Amanullah is the elder patriarch of the middle-class Rana family.
-His younger son, Haider, has spent years unemployed, while Haider's wife, Mumtaz, works as an aesthetician at a salon.
-Haider's friend Qaiser helps Haider secure a job at an erotic dance theater, where he is to perform as a backup dancer for Biba, a hijra dancer.
-Haider had previously seen a bloodied Biba at a hospital, when Haider's sister-in-law Nucchi was giving birth to a fourth daughter.
-Upon learning that Haider has found work, Amanullah—who wishes for a grandson—orders Mumtaz to quit her job, to her dismay.
+His younger son, Haider, has spent years unemployed, while Haider's wife, Mumtaz, works as an aesthetician at a salon, a job she values highly.
+Haider's friend Qaiser helps him secure a job at an erotic dance theatre, where he is to perform as a backup dancer for Biba, a hijra dancer.
+Haider had previously seen a bloodied Biba at a hospital when his sister-in-law, Nucchi, was giving birth to a fourth daughter.
+Upon learning that Haider has found work, Amanullah—who wishes for a grandson—orders Mumtaz to quit her job, much to her chagrin.

-Haider joins his fellow backup dancers for rehearsals with Biba, but demonstrates little experience with dancing.
-After the rehearsal, Haider accompanies Biba to the theater, where he witnesses an argument between Biba and the theater manager over the affordability of a standee of Biba.
+Haider joins his fellow backup dancers for rehearsals with Biba, but demonstrates little experience in dancing.
+After the rehearsal, he accompanies Biba to the theatre, where he witnesses an argument between her and the theatre manager over the affordability of a standee of Biba.
 Biba and Haider place an order for the standee at a shop.
 At the Rana household, Mumtaz and Nucchi install an air cooler.
-That night, while Biba attends an event at which she is groped by a man, Haider goes to pick up the standee.
-Unable to store it at the theater, Haider brings the standee home, and he and Mumtaz place it on the roof.
+That night, while Biba attends an event at which she is groped by a man, Haider goes to collect the standee.
+Unable to store it at the theatre, he brings it home, and he and Mumtaz place it on the roof.

 The next morning, Fayyaz, a widow and family friend, notices the standee on the roof and alerts Amanullah.
-Fayyaz and Amanullah chide Haider and the standee as shameful.
+Fayyaz and Amanullah chide Haider, deeming the standee shameful.
 At another rehearsal, Haider begins to show improvement in his dancing.
-That night, Biba and Haider go to Biba's home, where she explains her bloodied appearance at the hospital—the blood belonged to another hijra, Tina, who was shot and killed by a man in front of Biba.
-Haider and Biba talk about the ocean, and Haider says that he has never been outside Lahore.
-They nearly kiss, but Haider goes home.
-In bed with Mumtaz, Haider asks her about the ocean, and Mumtaz suggests they visit it someday.
+That night, Biba and Haider go to her home, where she explains her bloodied appearance at the hospital—the blood belonged to another hijra, Tina, who was shot and killed by a man in front of Biba.
+Haider and Biba talk about the ocean, and he says that he has never been outside Lahore.
+They nearly kiss, but Haider returns home.
+In bed with Mumtaz, he asks her about the ocean, and she suggests they visit it someday.
 Haider says he cannot sleep; he returns to Biba, and the two passionately kiss.